mrunderoad/space-calculator/README.md

 ## Technologies Used

-This application was made using unit testing with Jest in JavaScript.
+* This application was made using unit testing with Jest in JavaScript.
+* JavaScript
+* Eslint
+* Babel
+* Jest testing
+* webpack
+* json

 ## Description